Taylor Swift wins big in Germany at the MTV EMAs

 This year’s show was hosted by newlyweds Rita Ora and Taika Waititi.
 Ora didn’t disappoint with a host of outfit changes and Waititi joked he was channeling his inner popstar.

-An absent Nicki Minaj also came out on top with a trio of prizes for ‘Best Song,’ ‘Super Freaky Girl’ and ‘Best Hip Hop’.
-Styles, who is currently touring in the US, won ‘Best Live’.
+An absent Nicki Minaj also came out on top with a trio of prizes for best song, best hip-hop and a category called super freaky girl.
+Styles, who is currently touring in the U.S., won for best live performance.

 Following their Eurovision win in May, Ukrainian band Kalush Orchestra gave one of the most powerful and moving performances of the night, turning the auditorium blue and yellow in support of Ukraine.
 Talking on the red carpet frontman Oleg Psyuk explained that with their new found fame they could support and spread awareness of the plight of the Ukrainian people